Accessibility

 We understand that anyone with additional needs can at times become noisy or distressed.
 You and they are just as welcome in St Leonard's as everyone else.

-• Sides people are on hand during services and concerts to offer whatever assistance they can
+• Welcomers are on hand during services and concerts to offer whatever assistance.
+Please feel free to ask.

 The Parish of St Leonard, Hythe